 A native CSV export or transaction-history download is usually the best starting point because it preserves rows, dates, amounts, and balance fields more cleanly than a PDF.
 If you can get a usable Japanese bank statement CSV export directly from the bank, you usually avoid the extra work of OCR errors, broken line items, and manual column rebuilding.

 The catch is that export behavior varies by bank and by access channel.
-You cannot assume that every Japanese bank gives you the same download options, or that the mobile app, browser portal, and monthly statement view all expose the same data.
-In practice, a Mizuho statement to Excel workflow may look different from an SMBC statement to Excel workflow, and both can differ again from a Japan Post Bank statement to Excel workflow.
+You cannot assume every Japanese bank gives the same download options, or that the mobile app, browser portal, and monthly statement view all expose the same data — the browser transaction-history screen is often more useful than the monthly statement view or mobile app.
+A Mizuho workflow may look different from SMBC, and both can differ again from Japan Post Bank.

 Before you fall back to PDF conversion, check four things: